-Massage therapist Hector Posadas was arrested on February 7, 2025, on sexual battery charges after it was reported to police that he sexually assaulted a male client.
-Posadas surrendered his license to practice massage therapy in Florida just two days prior.
-Posadas is being held in a Pinellas County jail on a $100,000 bond.
-Posadas has been licensed as a massage therapist in Florida since August 2016.
-He is a resident of Largo, Florida.
+Massage therapist Hector Posadas was arrested in Pinellas County on February 7, 2025 on sexual battery charges after it was reported to police that he sexually assaulted a male client.
+Posadas was initially held in a Pinellas County jail on a $100,000 bond.
+Posadas is a resident of Largo, Florida.
 According to his LinkedIn profile, Posadas is also an esthetician.
+On October 9, 2025, the Florida Board of Massage Therapy accepted Posadas' surrender of his massage therapy license as part of disciplinary proceedings on his license.
+Posadas had been licensed as a massage therapist in Florida since August 2016.

 According to media reports, Posadas was assigned to perform a massage and skin care treatments on a male client on December 29, 2024, at Botanica Day Spa, located at 700 Court St. in Clearwater, Florida.
 The alleged victim reported that towards the end of his massage, while lying face-up, Posadas touched his penis, which the victim found odd but assumed it was an inadvertent mistake.
 The victim then claims Posadas reached under the victim’s underwear, grabbed the man’s penis and placed it into his mouth.
 The victim then jumped up and left the spa to report the assault to the Pinellas County police department.